akriver/tg-mini-app/README.md

 - [Vite](https://vitejs.dev/)

 > This boilerplate was created using [pnpm](https://pnpm.io/).
 Therefore, it is required to use
-> it for this project as well.
+> it for this project as well

 ## First Start